nicktehrany/website/website/content/IN4191 Notes/Lecture2.md

 markup = "mmark"
 +++

-#### Classical Systems (Chapter 7)
+### Classical Systems (Chapter 7)

-An encryption algoithm or ciper is the transformation of plaintext to ciphertext with a secret key, depicted as
+An encryption algorithm or cipher is the transformation of plaintext to ciphertext with a secret key, depicted as

 $$c=e_k(m)$$